Why Teachers Sharing Classrooms Doesn't Work in Public Education!

 - It's hard for students to find a teacher they may need to talk to throughout the day, because she doesn't have her own designated location.

 - With more than one teacher in a room, there often isn't a quiet and confidential environment for students to talk to a specific teacher about personal or academic concerns.

 Instruction Is Interrupted

 - Other teachers who utilize the room show up at random times to pick up their materials while another class is already going on in the room, thereby disrupting the flow of the class lesson.

-The Price We Are Paying
+The High Price We Pay